 Windows | Mac | Linux | Chromebook

-Notes about your exported CSV files:
+Notes about your exported CSV files

 - You can import the CSV files into another Dashlane account or another password manager.
-If you need to review the contents, you can open the CSV files with a spreadsheet program like Google Sheets or Microsoft Excel.
+If you need to review the contents, you can open the files with a spreadsheet program like Google Sheets or Microsoft Excel.

 - The logins and passwords file, which is labeled "credentials," doesn't include items shared with limited rights.
 Limited rights mean if someone shares an item with you, you can use the item but can't edit, copy, share, or change sharing rights.

-- If you've saved information in the note section of a login, only the first line of the note will be visible when you open the CSV file.
+How do shared logins with limited rights work? - If you've saved information in the note section of a login, only the first line of the note will be visible when you open the CSV file.
 But the file contains the full note.
 You can double-click to verify that all your data is included in the note.

-Important: We recommend deleting the ZIP file and all the CSV files from your device when you're done using them.
+Important: We recommend deleting the ZIP file and all the CSV files from your device when you're finished using them.
 If you need to store a CSV file of your Dashlane data, use a USB drive and store the drive in a safe location.